FreeCAD/FreeCAD-documentation/wiki/Macro_TechDrawTools.md

 ## Using the tools

-The 38 tools are split into three tabs   *
+The 38 tools are split into three tabs:

 -   [Attributes and Modifications](Macro_TechDrawTools#Attributes_and_Modifications.md)
 -   [Centerlines and Threading](Macro_TechDrawTools#Centerlines_and_Threading.md)